 SS AP US History CHA6100 1 Y1 Online Teacher recommendation This college level course present a comprehensive view of American history.
 The students will develop an understanding of the historical forces and processes that have influenced the development of America.
 The students will assess and evaluate primary historical and contemporary source material and related historical facts and interpretations.
 In addition, they will write analytical/comparative essays and research papers to prepare them for the Advanced Placement U.S. History Exam in May.
-SS World History and Culture A/B CHW1110/ CHW1120 0.5/ 0.5 Q1/Q2 Online Grade 11 This course examines human experience through such themes as migration, imperialism, trade, exchanges, and transfers.
+SS World History and Culture A/B CHW1110/ CHW1120 0.5/ 0.5 Q1/Q2 Online None This course examines human experience through such themes as migration, imperialism, trade, exchanges, and transfers.
 This course provides a foundation and a rationale for active participation in our global community.
 It examines diverse perspectives, encourages diverse interpretations and historical empathy, and explores global conflict and cooperation.
 This course engages students in historical inquiry focusing on the historic, technologic, socio-political, geographic, and economic development of past and contemporary civilizations.
 Students examine decisions, events, and ideas of the past to make informed judgments on contemporary issues, decisions, and events.
 SS AP World History CHA6300 1 Y1 Online Teacher recommendation This course examines the major developments of governments and cultures of the world between 400 CE and the present.
 The course presents an understanding of the principal themes of Global Studies and a historical perspective that include American, European, Asian, African, and Latin American civilizations.
 Student will use critical and interpretive skills to analyze historical evidence and view historical events from multiple perspectives and interpretations.

 SS AP Psychology (Eschool) CSA2300 1 Y1 Online Teacher recommendation The aim of this course is to provide the student with a learning experience equivalent to that obtained in most college introductory psychology courses.
 Students learn some of the explorations and discoveries made by psychologists over the centuries.
 They also assess the differing approaches adopted by psychologists, including the biological, behavioral, cognitive, humanistic, psychodynamic, and socio-cultural perspectives.
 Specific topics may include methodology, behaviorism, neuroscience, sensation and perception, developmental psychology, and intelligence and psychological testing.
-SS Dual Credit- Survey of Psychology ZCD1001 1 S1/S2 Face to Face Grade 11 or 12.
-Minimum CUM GPA of 3.0.
-See counselor for more information.
-This class is taken at your local UH Community College.
-Reference specific Community College within the University of Hawaii system for information on this course Running Start: University of Hawaii - Manoa PSY 100 - Survey of Psychology An overview of the field: psychophysiology, perception, learning, cognition, stress, personality, social psychology.
+SS Dual Credit- Survey of Psychology ZCD1001 1 S1/S2 Face to Face counselor for more Reference specific Community College within the University of Hawaii system for information on this course Running Start: University of Hawaii - Manoa PSY 100 - Survey of Psychology An overview of the field: psychophysiology, perception, learning, cognition, stress, personality, social psychology.